pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 -->

 ###### How can an operator determine if the feature is in use by workloads?
+Pods will be running on the cluster which are associated to CCI drivers.
 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g., checking if there are objects with field X set) may be a last resort.
 Avoid